-Provide a concise scientific title as well as a lay title for your project and include the duration of the research project (in months).
+Provide a concise scientific title for your project and include the duration of the research project (in months).
 It is our expectation that projects should be between 12 and 60 months in duration.
 Projects shorter or longer than this are still eligible; but you should justify why funding for this length of time is required.